iPhone 11 Pro release date, price, news and features

 It should charge fast too, with an 18W charger in the box.

-Sound should impress too, with the iPhone 11 Pro sporting Dolby Atmos and spacial audio, the latter of which creates a sound field around you.
+Sound should impress too, with the iPhone 11 Pro sporting Dolby Atmos and spacial audio, for more of a surround sound experience.

 The iPhone 11 Pro doesn't support 5G but does have faster gigabit-class LTE compared to the iPhone XS.